JJSwigut/Stonks/README.md

 # Stonks

-This is a simple stonks app that displays a list of stonks and their current prices.
+Stonks is a simple, yet effective Android application that provides users with a list of stocks and their current prices.
+The application is built with a focus on modern Android development practices and libraries.

 ## Libraries Used

-Koin - For dependency injection and managing app modules Ktor - For implementing the network layer and API calls Jetpack Compose - Modern toolkit for building native UI
+The application leverages several popular libraries and tools in the Android ecosystem:

+- **Koin**: A pragmatic lightweight dependency injection framework for Kotlin.
+It's used for managing app modules and providing dependencies, which helps in keeping the code clean and the components loosely coupled.

+- **Ktor**: A modern multiplatform asynchronous HTTP client used for implementing the network layer and making API calls.
+It uses suspend functions for asynchronous API calls, which simplifies the async logic.

+- **Jetpack Compose**: A modern toolkit for building native UI.
+It's used to build the UI components of the app in a declarative way, which improves the readability and maintainability of the UI code.

+- **Spotless**: A code formatting tool that integrates with ktlint to ensure that the code follows the same style guidelines, which improves the readability and maintainability of the code.

+- **Detekt**: A static code analysis tool for Kotlin that helps to detect potential issues in the code, such as code smells, bugs, and deviations from the coding standards.

 ## Architecture

-The app is built using MVVM architecture with separation of concerns in mind.
-ViewModels handle the presentation logic and Flows are used to update the UI declaratively.
+The application is built using the Model-View-ViewModel (MVVM) architecture, which promotes a clear separation of concerns and an easier testing strategy.
+The ViewModels handle the presentation logic, while Flows are used to update the UI in a declarative and reactive way.

-Dependencies are injected using Koin to keep classes loosely coupled.
-I'm actually more familiar with Dagger/Hilt but I got to like using Koin for it's simplicity and speed of set-up in some KMP side projects I've been working on.

-Ktor implements the networking using suspend functions for async API calls.
-Coroutines are used to simplify async logic.
+The dependencies are injected using Koin, which allows for a more flexible and less boilerplate code than traditional dependency injection frameworks.
+While I have more experience with Dagger/Hilt, I've found Koin to be simpler and quicker to set up.

-I'm also a big fan of Retrofit because it's more full-featured for REST APIs but I chose Ktor since it's lightweight, kotlin-centric, and made sense for the size and scope of the project.
+The networking layer is implemented using Ktor, which provides a lightweight, Kotlin-centric approach to making asynchronous API calls.
+While Retrofit might be more full-featured for REST APIs, Ktor was chosen for its simplicity and suitability for the size and scope of this project.

-Jetpack Compose UI components are kept reactive with state hoisting.
-This avoids passing callbacks down and improves composability.
+The UI components are built using Jetpack Compose and are kept reactive with state hoisting.
+This approach avoids passing callbacks down the component tree and improves the composability and reusability of the components.

 ## Screenshots

-Some key architectural decisions:

 ## Tradeoffs

- - I definitely would have modularized a real app, but didn't want to spend the extra set up time.
- - Error handling is pretty minimal, which would normally deserve more time.
- - I deleted the proguard rules for the sake of time, but would normally keep them.
- - I would also spend the extra time to migrate to Convention Gradle plugins for Kotlin DSL to clean up all those esoteric gradle files.
+- **Modularization**: While modularization would be beneficial in a larger, real-world application to improve build times and enforce separation of concerns, it was not implemented in this project to save on initial setup time.

+- **Error Handling**: The error handling in the current version of the app is minimal.
+In a production app, a more robust error handling strategy would be implemented.

+- **Proguard Rules**: The Proguard rules were removed for the sake of time.
+However, in a production app, they would be included to reduce the APK size and obfuscate the code.

 ## Running the App

-## External Libraries
+The application can be run directly from Android Studio by clicking on the 'Run' button.

 ## Final Thoughts

+This project was a great opportunity to explore and implement modern Android development practices and libraries.
+It's a testament to the power and flexibility of these tools and how they can be used to build a simple, yet effective application.
+I look forward to receiving any feedback and making improvements.

+## Future Improvements

+- **Testing**: Implement screenshot testing to verify the UI remains consistent across different screen sizes and resolutions.

+- **Continuous Integration**: Set up a CI/CD pipeline to automate the build, test, and release process.

+- **Accessibility**: Ensure the app is accessible to all users by following best practices for accessibility.

+- **Localization**: Add support for multiple languages to reach a wider audience.